ghandylan/flask-template/README.md

  + IDE of your choice

 ##### To use this template:
-1. Clone this repository using git clone <repo_url>
+1. Clone this repository using git clone ```git clone https://github.com/ghandylan/flask-template```
 2. Unzip the folder and open it in your favorite IDE like PyCharm, VSCode, etc.
 3. Open the terminal and create a virtual environment using ```python -m venv venv```
 4. Run ```pip install -r requirements.txt``` to install all the dependencies.